-Step 1: Have source and destination buckets in S3
+Step 1: Have source and destination S3 Bucket

 Create buckets for source and destination.
 The ACLs on both of the buckets are the same (non-public) in my case.